-Unlike most of the other bourbons that can trace their origins to hundreds of years, the Bulleit Bourbon is fairly new.
-The modern brand was established in 1999, although its founder has claimed origins to the original Bulleit Bourbon made in 1830 by Augustus Bulleit.
+Unlike most of the other bourbons that can trace their origins back hundreds of years, Bulleit Bourbon is fairly new.
+The modern brand was established in 1999, although its founder has claimed origins in the original Bulleit Bourbon, made in 1830 by Augustus Bulleit.
 The bottles sold today contain a much different whiskey.

-Originally made mostly with rye grain, the whiskey wouldn’t technically have been called a bourbon by today’s standard.
-But despite now being made mostly with corn, the formula still calls for a larger amount of rye than most popular bourbons today.
+Originally made mostly with rye grain, the whiskey wouldn’t technically have been called a bourbon by today’s standards.
+But despite being made mostly with corn, the formula still calls for a larger amount of rye than most popular bourbons today.

 Bulleit ages their whiskey for 6 years before bottling, just a tad bit longer than the traditional 4-year aging process.
 This lengthier aging adds more concentrated flavors of oak and char, while also rounding out any sharpness in the after taste.